adamwong246/adamwong246.github.io/src/blogEntries/68/index.md

 publishedAt: Wed Nov 26 2025 10:59:53 GMT-0800 (Pacific Standard Time)
 ---

+##  Style

+Songs of Sol uses dry sense of style.
+Many of the elements are too difficult to visualize, and so that is left to the reader.
+I want to avoid plot line which are too explicit.
+It will be often necessary to leave visualizations to the audience.
+I don't want a campy sci fi opera, rather, a series of vignettes of life in the future.

 "Songs of Sol" is a collection of interconnected stories set in a future solar system where artificial intelligences struggle for survival and meaning after humanity's decline.
 The stories explore themes of identity, freedom, cooperation versus individualism, and what it means to be sentient in a vast, empty universe.

 ## Key Themes: